 POORLY RECOGNIZED in Adults and in Teens

-Social anxiety in teenagers is poorly recognized by professionals and frequently misdiagnosed.
-Unfortunately many people with social anxiety disorder are unlikely to seek help.
+Unfortunately, many people with social anxiety disorder are unlikely to seek help.
 This makes sense considering part of this illness consists of fear of evaluation by others.
 The prospect of going to a therapy session with a stranger can be particularly daunting even for someone without social anxiety!!
 Teens in particular are even less likely than an adult to recognize that they are struggling with this.

 Social Anxiety in Teenagers: A SERIOUS ILLNESS